Interface Map¶

 | PNG | Export PNG | Download the current view as a raster image |

-The freeze and auto-center buttons change color when active, so you can tell at a glance whether they are on or off.
+The freeze and auto-center buttons change colour when active so you can tell at a glance whether they are on or off.
+You can also zoom with the mouse wheel and pan by clicking and dragging the background.

 Interacting with the map¶